-All though the market continues to improve there is concern that rental rates and sales prices are reaching a peak.
+Although the market continues to improve, there is concern that rental rates and sales prices are reaching a peak.
 This results from an increase in the supply of quality industrial buildings coming online in 2014 and sales prices of existing buildings not supported by rental rates.

 Strongest demand is for space between 10,000 SF and 30,000 SF.
 Landlords should reposition larger blocks of vacant second generation space, or older 24’ clear height product and subdividing these larger vacant spaces into smaller bays in order to target smaller tenants in the market seeking from 20,000 to 50,000 SF.

 Some landlords are offering a Rent Abatement.
 Typically, tenants are able to receive one month of total free rent for every three years of lease terms and two months free rent for every five years of the lease term.

 Unlike previous years when we noted that Miami had become a temporary storage and transportation hub, manufacturing is on the rise.
 Latin America companies are moving their operations to Miami-Dade for political and economic reasons.
 These include food processing and aviation companies.
 In addition, medical drug and equipment manufacturing is active, with some tenants purchasing their own facilities.